 - If you want to use regular lasagna noodles, don’t cook them according to the package instructions.
 Boil them for five minutes, or they’ll be soggy.
 But honestly, just buy the no-boil kind.

-- Use a good quality mozzarella cheese.
-It really makes a difference in taste, and you want your lasagna to be as delicious as possible
+- Use good quality mozzarella cheese.
+It makes a difference in taste, and you want your lasagna to be as delicious as possible

 - You can make the sauce and freeze it for up to 3 months.

 - Assemble the lasagna, but don’t bake it.
 Cover tightly with plastic wrap and then aluminum foil, and freeze for up to 2 months.
 When you’re ready to eat it, let it thaw overnight in the refrigerator, then bake as directed.
 (Make sure you remove the plastic wrap first.)